JackDaihanZhang/Linear-size-formulations-for-connected-planar-graph-partitioning-and-political-districting/README.md

 ![Figure 1](readme_images/trees.png?raw=true "Input graph")

-For New Mexico at the county level, districts obtained by the linear-size formulation are shown below.
+For New Mexico at the county level, districts obtained by the Williams-based model and the Hess-based model are shown below.

 ![Figure 1](readme_images/NM_directed.PNG?raw=true "NM")